This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 Side effects and contraindications

-Hibiscus infusion is harmful to the liver if it is taken in very large quantities.
+Hibiscus tea could be harmful to the liver if it is taken in very large quantities.
 However, the toxicity of hibiscus appears at such high doses that it would be difficult to consume as much in a tea.
 It is generally recommended to consume between 3 and 8 cups of 225 ml per day.

 What is Hibiscus Tea Good For